AckerlyXu/heima/articles/app-service-web/app-service-custom-domain-name-migrate.md

-<properties
+---
-    pageTitle="Migrate an active custom domain to Azure App Service | Azure" description="Learn how to migrate a custom domain that is already assigned to a live site to your app in Azure App Service without any downtime." services="app-service"
+title: Migrate an active custom domain to Azure App Service | Azure
+description: Learn how to migrate a custom domain that is already assigned to a live site to your app in Azure App Service without any downtime.
-    documentationcenter=""
-    author="cephalin"
-    manager="erikre"
-    editor="jimbe"
-    tags="top-support-issue" />
-<tags
-    ms.assetid="10da5b8a-1823-41a3-a2ff-a0717c2b5c2d"
-    ms.service="app-service"
-    ms.workload="na"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/30/2017"
-    wacn.date=""
-    ms.author="cephalin" />
+services: app-service
+documentationcenter: ''
+author: cephalin
+manager: erikre
+editor: jimbe
+tags: top-support-issue

+ms.assetid: 10da5b8a-1823-41a3-a2ff-a0717c2b5c2d
+ms.service: app-service
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/30/2017
+wacn.date: ''
+ms.author: cephalin
+---

 # Migrate an active custom domain to Azure App Service

-This article shows you how to migrate an active custom domain to [Azure App Service](/documentation/articles/app-service-value-prop-what-is/) without any downtime.
+This article shows you how to migrate an active custom domain to [Azure App Service](../app-service/app-service-value-prop-what-is.md) without any downtime.

 When you migrate a live site and its domain name to App Service, that domain name is already serving live traffic, and you don't want any downtime in DNS resolution during the migration process.
 In this case, you need to preemptively bind the domain name to your Azure app for domain verification.

 ## Prerequisites

-This article assumes that you arleady know how to [manually map a custom domain to App Service](/documentation/articles/web-sites-custom-domain-name/).
+This article assumes that you arleady know how to [manually map a custom domain to App Service](./web-sites-custom-domain-name.md).

 ## Bind the domain name preemptively